 The picture below highlights the link between attendance and days lost.

 Poor school attendance is at least 10 sessions (5 school days) lost to unauthorised absence.
 Unauthorised absence is when no valid, reason has been provided to the school by the parent/carer for the absence.
+We closely monitor attendance and proactively support families to improve attendance.
 An Education Penalty Notice may be issued for 10 consecutive sessions of unauthorised absence.

-On the rare occasion your child needs to be off school due to illness or any other appropriate reason it is the parent/carers responsibility to contact the school office on 01942 728 221.
+On the rare occasion your child needs to be off school due to illness or any other appropriate reason it is the parent/carers responsibility to contact the school office on 01942 728 221 on the first day of absence and each day thereafter.
+You can also report an absence using the School Synergy app.

 Attendance Rewards and Initiatives

-Pupils who achieve good attendance will receive a variety of rewards.
+Pupils who achieve good attendance/punctuality will receive a variety of rewards.
 These include reward points, certificates, entry into raffles and pupil bonuses.
-Rewards are also given to pupils who have improved their attendance.
+Rewards are also given to pupils who have improved their attendance/punctuality.

 Read Byrchall High School's Attendance Policy here.